cjcmattsson/phpUppgift/README.md

 - Open the index.php-file by typing localhost:8888 in your browser of choice
 - Enjoy responsibly

 #### Be aware - My project is designed on a 13 inch screen.
-Us at your on risk if operating on a larger screen.
-At least if u love Banners.
+Use at your on risk if operating on a larger screen.
+At least if you love banners.
 They will not appear very nice on your big precious screen.

 ### Author:
 - Christopher Mattsson